MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/legacy-ediscovery-retirement.md

 <td><p><a href="https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance-content-search/get-compliancesearch?view=exchange-ps"><span class="underline">*-ComplianceSearch</span></a></p>
 <p><a href="https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance-content-search/get-compliancesearchaction?view=exchange-ps"><span class="underline">*-ComplianceSearchAction</span></a></p>
 <p></p></td>
 <td><p>The ComplianceSearch and ComplianceSearchAction cmdlets work together to help you search and purge content.
-You can create and run a search with <strong>New-ComplianceSearch</strong> and <strong>New-ComplianceSearch</strong> cmdlets, and then you can purge the content by using <strong>New-ComplianceSearchAction -Purge and -PurgeType</strong> command.</p>
+You can create and run a search with <strong>New-ComplianceSearch</strong> and <strong>New-ComplianceSearch</strong> cmdlets, and then you can purge the content by using <strong>New-ComplianceSearchAction -Purge -PurgeType</strong> command.
+For more information, see <a href="https://docs.microsoft.com/microsoft-365/compliance/search-for-and-delete-messages-in-your-organization"><span class="underline">Search for and delete messages</span></a>.</p>
 </td>
 </tr>
 <tr class="odd">